stootoon/crick-osn-decoding-release/README.md

 To create the figures in the paper, run the Jupyter notebook `make_figures.ipynb`.
 # Data
 The `data` folder contains:
-## `data.p`: File containing the calcium responses of the 145 glomeruli.
+## `data.p`: File containing the calcium responses of the 145 glomeruli used.
 - This file is used internally by the other scripts to assemble data for classification.
 - The data can be accessed directly as a dictionary at Python prompt using:
   ```python